- Your State

-For additional information about school choices in Arizona, visit these resources:
+For additional information about school choices in Alaska, visit these resources:

 National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
 Check out ideas, inspiration, and more information!

 Alaska celebrated National School Choice Week 2021 with 66 virtual events and activities across the state.
 Click the button below to learn more about school choice in Alaska.

 "Shining a spotlight on effective educational options for every child"